Ergodicity and mixing for locally monotone stochastic evolution equations: Declarations

 \textbf{Acknowledgments.} GB would like to express his gratitude to University of Helsinki, Aalto University School of Science, and Instituto Superior T\'ecnico for all the facilities used along the realization of this work.
 JMT would like to thank the Department of Mathematics and Systems Analysis, Aalto University for providing its facilities and free coffee for this research.
 JMT would like to thank Dirk Bl\"omker (Universit\"at Augsburg, Germany) and Martin Hairer (Imperial College, UK and EPFL, Switzerland) for fruitful discussions and useful comments on stability of the 2D stochastic Navier-Stokes equations.
 JMT would like to thank Erika Hausenblas (Montanuniversit\"at Leoben, Austria) and Mark Veraar (Delft University of Technology, Netherlands) for comments on a previous version of this work.

 \textbf{Funding.} The research of GB has been supported by the Finnish Centre of Excellence in Randomness and Structures (decision numbers 346306 and 346308).
 The research of both authors was partially supported by the European Union's Horizon Europe research and innovation programme under the Marie Sk\l{}odowska-Curie Actions Staff Exchanges (Grant agreement no.~101183168 -- LiBERA, Call: HORIZON-MSCA-2023-SE-01).
+Also, the research of Gerardo Barrera is partially funded by Funda\c{c}\~ao para a Ci\^encia e Tecnologia (FCT), Portugal, through grant No. UID/4459/2025.

-\textbf{Disclaimer.} Funded by the European Union.
+\textbf{Disclaimer.} Co-funded by the European Union.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.

 \textbf{Ethical approval.} Not applicable.

 \textbf{Competing interests.} The authors declare that they have no conflict of interest.

 \textbf{Authors' contributions.} All authors have contributed equally to the paper.